A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Conclusion

 \section{Conclusion}

 In this paper, we discuss the variable selection problem in causal inference.
-Variable selection problem is extensively studies in machine learning literature, however, the objective of this problem in the context of causal inference is quite different.
-Here, we have to select variables that are associated with multiple factors.
-To that end, we propose an Outcome adaptive elastic-net method that uses a variable penalty function instead of constant penalty function of elastic-net.
-First, we estimate the strength of association of the variables to the outcome by ordinary least square regression.
+Variable selection from high-dimensional data is extensively studied in machine learning literature, however, the objective of this problem in the context of causal inference is quite different.
+To infer causality from observational data, we have to select confounding variables which are the variables that are associated with both treatment and outcome.
+To that end, we propose an Outcome Adaptive Elastic Net (OAENet) method that uses a variable penalty function instead of a constant penalty function of elastic-net.
+First, we estimate the strength of the association of the variables to the outcome by ordinary least square regression.
 Then, we use the inverse of these estimates in the elastic-net regularization to create a variable penalty function.
 This variable regularization ensures that the outcome predictors are less penalized in the treatment model and selects all the confounders and outcome predictors.
-We evaluate the performance of the proposed techniques on bias, variance and proportion of the time right variables are selected.
-Our analysis shows that the proposed outcome adaptive technique performs superiorly compared to the state-of-the-art methods.
-In the future, we plan to perform analysis on the properties of outcome adaptive elastic-net such as the possibility of achieving the oracle properties.
-In addition, we plan to develop case studies with real-world high dimensional data to present the applicability of the proposed method and additional guidelines for the users.
+We show that the proposed OAENet method achieves the oracle property.
+Moreover, we evaluate the performance of the proposed technique on bias, variance, and proportion of the time right variables are selected and compare its result with state-of-the-art techniques on simulated data.
+Our analysis shows that the proposed outcome adaptive technique performs superiorly compared to the state-of-the-art methods such as Outcome adaptive lasso and Bayesian Regression-based methods.
+Finally, we present the case study with real-life policy implications.
+We use the NSDUH data to estimate the effect of OUD on suicidal behavior.
+Similar to the results on simulated data, the proposed OAENet performs better than the competing methods in covariate selection.
+However, the estimated causal effect of OUD on suicidal behavior is not clinically meaningful as we have several limitations in the data.
+In the future, we plan to conduct a longitudinal case study to identify the causal relationship between OUD and suicidal behavior.
+In addition, we plan to use the proposed feature selection technique for causal inference to identify high-impact societal and healthcare policy decisions.